All Episodes

 I mean, look what happened with Kobe.

-He didn't he didn't get grilled by the media, they were trying to defend him.
+He didn't get grilled by the media.

-Whether it was true or not, even before the trial was over.
+They were trying to defend him, whether it was true or not, even before the trial was over.

-No, wait, wait, I'll you can you can do that when you come to Kobe, there's a legal case.
+When you come to Kobe, there's a legal case.

-And I mean, even with what you went through at the ESPN, I thought you would have come out and said, look, you know, the media does report what they want.
+And I mean, even with what you went through at ESPN, I thought you would have come out and said, look, you know, the media does report what they want.

-He hasn't broken any edge.
+He hasn't broken anything.

 Let's go point by point here.